-Gone are the days when brides and grooms would celebrate their final single days separately with competing bachelorette and bachelor parties.
-For brides and grooms—and same-sex couples—that share a lot of the same friends, hosting two separate parties may seem like kind of a waste of time—and a missed opportunity to celebrate with all their loved ones before the big day.
-To combat this dilemma, a new trend in pre-wedding parties has popped up: The bachelor/bachelorette party hybrid, which brings all friends together for a crazy good time.
-Instead of focusing on a bash for just the bride or just the groom, this joint party can be inspired by who the bride and groom are as a couple, along with their shared interests and friends.
+Gone are the days when brides and grooms—and same-sex couples—would celebrate their final single days separately with competing bachelorette and bachelor parties.
+Instead of focusing on a bash for just the bride or just the groom, a joint party can be inspired by who the bride and groom are as a couple, along with their shared interests and friends.

 Instead of the typical rowdy club scene, challenge your wedding party to a friendly bridesmaids vs. groomsmen sports showdown.
 Rent out some field or gym space, get some team T-shirts, and the possibilities are endless—dodgeball, flag football, even a series of Olympic-style relay games could be a total trip.
 Encouraging some competitive play can help bond your wedding party.
 And let's not forget: Drinking games are also competitive sports.